Does the Rose’s prevention paradox apply in alcohol-related problems?

 - 1986 British study

 Three Areas study

-Preventive paradox in alcohol-related deaths
+Prevention paradox in alcohol-related deaths

-Preventive paradox in 23 European countries
+Prevention paradox in 23 European countries

 Much later, another group of researchers analyzed 38,370 alcohol-consuming 16 -year old student data from 23 European countries.
-Again, they also found similar results with regard to mean levels of alcohol consumption and heavy episodic drinking measure although the countries varied with drinking levels – a very robust, impressive finding.
-However, they emphasized a limitation of the concept: a minority – frequent heavy episodic drinkers – three or more heavy episodic drinkers a month – were the majority.
+Again, they also found similar results with regard to mean levels of alcohol consumption and heavy episodic drinking measure although the countries varied in drinking levels – a very robust, impressive finding.
+However, they emphasized a limitation of the concept; a minority – frequent heavy episodic drinkers – three or more heavy episodic drinkers a month – were the majority.
 In other words, the existence of the prevention paradox in alcohol-related problems depends on the indicator used to measure consumption.